rhomobile/rhomobile-docs/docs/en/hosted/guide/remote-build-guide.md

 		<img src="https://s3.amazonaws.com/rhodocs/cloud/remote-build-guide/cli-remote-building.png">
 	</div>
 </div>

+> Note: When building an Android app to run on the simulator, i.e. `rake cloud:run:simulator[build_id]`, you must have the corresponding Android SDK installed or it will not run.
+The rake task will run, download, and unpack the app, and then fail to launch with the message 'Wrong Android emulator version: .
+Android SDK target API is not installed'.

 ## Remote Build Limitations
 There are a few limitations that our remote build service must adhere to in order to function properly and efficiently: